for international talent

 The official working week in Denmark is 37 hours, and if you work overtime, you’ll usually be compensated.
 All employees are entitled to five weeks of holiday and if you have a child who’s unwell, you can take off the first day of their illness with full pay.
 Working hours are often flexible, and Danish companies are good at respecting employees’ family lives.
 As long as you’re getting the job done, where and when you do it isn’t so important in many Danish businesses.

-new fathers being given two weeks at the time of birth.
+weeks after, and new fathers being given two weeks at the time of birth.
 Many companies also offer generous payment terms in addition to the statutory leave.
 Childcare is readily available and affordable, and most children are placed in daycare when they are between 12 and 18 months old.
 Parents pay one-third of the cost of the childcare, with the government funding the rest.
 Every child starts kindergarten at the age of three and Danish school starts at the age of six.
 There are also private and international schools offering classes in English, again subsidized by the government.
 The International School of Billund opened in August 2013 to offer international parents and their children a private school option with classes in English following the International Baccalaureate curriculum.
-The school currently enrolls pupils aged three to 14, and to age 16 for the 2018-19 school year.
+The school currently enrolls pupils aged three to 16.

 As well as clubs and sporting activities for children, there are evening classes, recreational groups and sports societies for adults, too.